Meteorology: Microscale

 Microscale meteorology is the study of atmospheric phenomena on a scale of about 1 km or less.
 Individual thunderstorms, clouds, and local turbulence caused by buildings and other obstacles (such as individual hills) are modeled on this scale.
+Misoscale meteorology is an informal subdivision.

 Mesoscale

 Mesoscale meteorology is the study of atmospheric phenomena that has horizontal scales ranging from 1 km to 1000 km and a vertical scale that starts at the Earth's surface and includes the atmospheric boundary layer, troposphere, tropopause, and the lower section of the stratosphere.
+The terms meso-alpha, meso-beta, and meso-gamma to classify the horizontal scales of atmospheric processes were introduced to the field of mesoscale meteorology by Isidoro Orlanski.
 Mesoscale timescales last from less than a day to multiple weeks.
 The events typically of interest are thunderstorms, squall lines, fronts, precipitation bands in tropical and extratropical cyclones, and topographically generated weather systems such as mountain waves and sea and land breezes.

 Synoptic scale

-Synoptic scale meteorology predicts atmospheric changes at scales up to 1000 km and 105 sec (28 days), in time and space.
+Synoptic scale meteorology predicts atmospheric changes at scales up to 1000 km and 105 sec ~ (2.8 days), in time and space.
 At the synoptic scale, the Coriolis acceleration acting on moving air masses (outside of the tropics) plays a dominant role in predictions.
 The phenomena typically described by synoptic meteorology include events such as extratropical cyclones, baroclinic troughs and ridges, frontal zones, and to some extent jet streams.
 All of these are typically given on weather maps for a specific time.
 The minimum horizontal scale of synoptic phenomena is limited to the spacing between surface observation stations.